marchock/node-version/README.md

 ###Step 1
-Add the node version to be  used in the package.json
+Add the project node version requirement to the package.json

 ```javascript
   "engines": {